Fastvue

 Bec May

-The global workplace has changed dramatically in the past five years.
+The global workplace has transformed in the past five years.
 Enterprises globally have shifted from remote work, driven by the pandemic, to what Forbes calls the 'productivity anywhere' era, where hitherto inexperienced flexibility reigns supreme.
 While some organizations are mandating a return to the office, hybrid work has firmly cemented itself as the norm.
-According to WTW’s Global Benefit Attitudes Survey, only 34% of the workforce spend the majority of working hours in their week in the office.
+According to WTW’s Global Benefit Attitudes Survey, only 34% of the workforce spend the majority of their working hours in the office.

 This new hybrid model, unthinkable only a few years ago, presents new internal challenges.
 IT administrators are under pressure to manage increased bandwidth demands and ensure robust cybersecurity, while managers are under pressure from the C-Suite to maintain productivity across dispersed teams.

 Employee monitoring tools have emerged as a versatile way of navigating the challenges of the modern hybrid workplace.
-The functionality of these solutions goes far beyond time tracking, offering innovative use cases to address bandwidth management, cybersecurity, and team productivity.
+These solutions go far beyond time tracking, offering innovative use cases for bandwidth management, cybersecurity, and team productivity.

 Why employee internet monitoring is a must for hybrid teams

-While the recent move to hybrid work was birthed from necessity, its benefits quickly became apparent.
-Gallup research shows that remote employees reported improved work-life balance, more efficient use of time, and burnout mitigation.
+While the recent move to hybrid work was born out of necessity, its benefits quickly became apparent.
+Gallup research shows that remote employees reported improved work-life balance, more efficient time use, and reduced burnout.
 However, this brave new workforce is not without its challenges.
-By effectively monitoring employee internet usage, organizations can address critical issues such as bandwidth management, cyber security risks, and productivity gaps.
+By effectively monitoring employee internet usage, organizations can address critical issues such as bandwidth management, cybersecurity risks, and productivity gaps.

 Bandwidth management in a distributed workforce